 As the new century began, Rob returned to New York City.
-He continued to do Sunday evening Jazz for Tokyo’s INTER FM (New York Groove) from New York until Spring 2001 when he returned to WBGO-FM in the New York market (where he can still be heard worldwide on the internet).
+He continued to do Sunday evening radio for INTER FM (New York Groove) from New York until Spring 200,when he returned to WBGO in the New York market (where he can still be heard today worldwide on the internet).
+He also returned home to New York with two close companions.
+Miles and Kimiko, 2 black cats (Bombay breed) from the Hiro section of Tokyo (named for Miles Davis, and the Japanese Jazz singer Kimiko Itoh).
 He also programmed and produced the New York Jazz segment of Nissan Murano Crossover Style on INTER FM (a radio collaboration he helped arranged between WBGO & INTER FM, using the voice of WBGO's mid-day DJ Rhonda Hamilton) from 2005-2009.

-Memories (With Sonny Fortune, Gary Bartz, Kenny Barron, Buster Williams, and Jack DeJohnette); UK Underground from Japanese alto saxophonist Malta; the 1st & 2nd CDs from Japan's premier Jazz vocalist and trumpeter Toku (whom Rob discovered in Tokyo); Philly Sounds (with Randy Brecker, Jay Hoggard, Joe Ford, Uri Caine, Buster Williams, and Grady Tate) and Dread Rooster, Babi Floyd's reggae CD featuring Keith Richards on guitar.
+Aside from FM Radio, Rob also produces Jazz CDs, including Alto Memories (With Sonny Fortune, Gary Bartz, Kenny Barron, Buster Williams and Jack DeJohnette); UK Underground from Japanese alto saxophonist Malta; the 1st & 2nd CDs from Japan's premier Jazz vocalist and trumpeter Toku (whom Rob discovered in Tokyo); Philly Sounds (with Randy Brecker, Jay Hoggard, Joe Ford, Uri Caine, Buster Williams, Nabaté Isles and Grady Tate) and Dread Rooster, Babi Floyd's reggae CD featuring Keith Richards on guitar.

-Among the live shows he has produced over the years, Rob recently produced the Bobby Hutcherson tribute at BIRDLAND in New York in 2012 (featuring Jay Hoggard, Steve Nelson, Mark Sherman & Warren Wolfe on Vibes, with George Cables, Buster Williams, and Victor Lewis in the rhythm section).
+Among the live shows he has produced over the years, Rob recently produced the Bobby Hutcherson tribute at New York city’s BIRDLAND in 2012 (featuring Jay Hoggard, Steve Nelson, Mark Sherman & Warren Wolfe on Vibes, with George Cables, Buster Williams, and Victor Lewis in the rhythm section).